Give the gift of a meal and support pediatric patient families in our House programs.

 You can help give families with a hospitalized child moments of togetherness by providing and preparing a meal at our Ronald McDonald House of Northern Virginia or Ronald McDonald House of Washington, DC.

-Sponsor A Meal
+Cater A Meal

 If you can’t come in to volunteer but want to help, you can sponsor a meal for our families.